TorrensJoaquin/MethaneNumber_EN16726/README.md

 ![MethaneNumberComparison](MethaneNumberComparison.png)

-- This algorithm is especially useful in Hidrogen mixtures.
+- This algorithm is especially useful in mixtures with high Hydrogen content.

 ## The formula will have the following syntax.